2024-2025 Birthday Deadline: Student must be 6 years old by May 31, 2018

 Children in first grade still delight in imitation and learning from the world around them and they look to the authority of the teacher who begins to lead them in exploration of the world from the whole to the parts: in language arts the child discovers that inside the poem are words, inside the words are letters, and behind the letters are sounds.
-In math, through creative storytelling, the children learn about all four math functions: adding, subtracting, multiplying, dividing, returning time and again to the whole.
-As the children follow the teacher in this exploration they begin to learn the skills that are the tools of learning through life.
+In math, through creative storytelling, the child learns about all four math functions: adding, subtracting, multiplying, dividing, returning time and again to the whole.
+As the children follow the teacher in this exploration they begin to learn the skills that are the tools of learning throughout life.

 The work with the class teacher begins in the morning with the extended study period called the Main Lesson.
 In this morning work, the class devotes attention for three or four weeks to a particular piece of the curriculum, which through the year works deeply in language arts and mathematics, laying the foundation for the science and history blocks that follow in later years.

 Main Learning Objectives

 Fairy tales are the vehicle for the study of reading and writing in first grade.
 As the teacher tells stories rich with folk wisdom from the past, children delight in the recognition of universal truths.